Jianmin2drugai/Jianmin2drugai.github.io/_posts/2024-08-16-generativeai-mol-note-post.md

 ---
-title: 'Molecular and Material design using Generative AI and Deep Learning'
+title: 'Molecular and Material design using GenAI and DL'
 date: 2024-08-16
 permalink: /posts/2024/08/blog-post-2/
 tags: